Morgawr/yokubi/src/Section2/Part3/Lesson32.md

 # Asking kindly with なさい and prohibition with な

 なさい asks someone to do something.
 It feels as though the asker expects the listener to do the action, but it's still a kind request.
-It has a feeling of indirectness/softness and can be often seen as feminine although it’s still fairly gender neutral.
+It has a feeling of indirectness/softness and can be often seen as feminine although it's still fairly gender neutral.
 The speaker is usually a higher rank than the listener, and it is common among teachers and mothers when telling off kids.
-You can also find it in common set expressions like おやすみなさい, in which case there’s no extra nuance attached.
+You can also find it in common set expressions like おやすみなさい, in which case there's no extra nuance attached.

 <pre>
 聞き<b>なさい</b>